Sedan Involved in Underride Truck Accident at I-80 Ramp

 Authorities Determining Fault in Underride Truck Accident

 The sedan was reported as being sideways underneath the semi.
 However, both vehicles were soon removed to the right-hand side.
-The incident is under investigation by the CHP to determine which driver was at fault and how the collision happened.
+The CHP investigated the incident to determine which driver was at fault and how the collision happened.

 Override and Underride Accidents

-A big rig accident involving an underride or override is one of the most dangerous types of collisions with these large vehicles.
+A big rig accident involving an underride or override is one of the most dangerous collisions with these large vehicles.
 Passenger vehicle fatalities are common.
-The types of fatality crashes caused by big rigs hauling long trailers can be different from those caused by other motor vehicles.
+The fatality crashes caused by big rigs hauling long trailers can differ from those caused by other motor vehicles.

 Driver Negligence Can Lead to an Underride Accident

-It is important that all drivers exercise caution around semi-trucks and adhere to the rules of the road—especially when it comes to yielding and stopping at appropriate times.
-It is also important that drivers maintain a safe speed around semi-trucks, as larger trucks require more distance to stop and maneuver than smaller vehicles.
+All drivers must exercise caution around semi-trucks and adhere to the rules of the road—especially when yielding and stopping at appropriate times.
+Drivers must also maintain a safe speed around semi-trucks, as larger trucks require more distance to stop and maneuver than smaller vehicles.
 Drivers should always be aware of their surroundings when driving near a semi, take extra precautions in blind spots, and avoid tailgating or attempting to pass one on the highway because it might lead to an underride truck accident.